l0rd/openshift.io/FAQ.md

 To confirm you need to be checking which build version of Jenkins/Che you are running, and compare it with the intended version.

 To find out which version of the Jenkins 2 build you are running :
+Using the `oc` CLI , try running `oc export dc jenkins -n oc {ID}-jenkins | grep "version:"`

+If the above doesn't work, use the UI:
 * Login to OpenShift Online https://console.starter-us-east-2.openshift.com
 * Select project {ID}-jenkins
 * Navigate to ``Applications` -> `Deployments` -> `jenkins`.